Requisites and Other Enrollment Limitations

 Open Courses with Prerequisites or Corequisites

 Students may challenge prerequisites or corequisites based on the types of challenges listed below, which are established by law.
 It is the student’s responsibility, however, to provide satisfactory evidence that the challenge should be upheld.
-“Prerequisite/Corequisite Challenge Petition” forms are available in the Admissions Office.
+“Prerequisite/Corequisite Challenge Petition” forms are available at the Admissions Office or may be printed from the Coastline Prerequisite Clearance webpage.
 Students wishing to challenge prerequisites or corequisites should first speak with the Dean of Counseling.
 They must then complete the petition form and submit it, along with supporting documentation, to the Admissions Office.
 Petitions will be approved or denied within five working days.
 If approved, the petitioner will be allowed to enroll in the course of choice.
 If the desired course is already closed when the challenge is filed, the challenge shall be resolved prior to the beginning of the registration for the next term.
 If the challenge is upheld, the student shall be permitted to enroll if space is available when the student registers for that subsequent term.

 Authorized Grounds for Challenge (Title V—Section 55201): Colleges are required to notify students about the types of challenges that are established by law, and to advise students of the circumstances under which they are encouraged to make a challenge.